 Signatures being sought to expand 3-member board to 5

-Contact me if you need other options to pick up a petitions.
+Contact me to pick up a petition.

 email@example.com or call the numbers below: